 The dualism of trading notation and clearing notation holds also for settlement prices.
-In general, for total return futures, the exchange determines settlement prices in trading notation, which are then converted to settlement prices in clearing notation that are applied in the clearing system.
-The settlement prices in trading notation play a role on the next day in price validations as e.g. described in ch.6.2 Price Reasonability Check.
+In general, for Total Return Futures, the exchange determines settlement prices in trading notation, which are then converted to settlement prices in clearing notation that are applied in the clearing system.
+The settlement prices in trading notation play a role on the next day in price validations as e.g. described in chapter 6.2 Price Reasonability Check.